MCP HubMCP Hub

 Running the Bot

-You can give commands through any active Claude Desktop chat.
-Mention that the bot should do something in Minecraft to trigger the MCP server.
+You can give the bot commands through any active Claude Desktop chat.
+You can also upload images of buildings and ask the bot to build them.

 Available Commands